boynanboy/mydocker/README.md

 fixed one import problem
 all container information will be stored in a local directory instead in /var/run/mydocker

+# for the code of Chapter 5.3 and whats next
+all logs will be stored in current directory logs, each container will have a different log file based on its name

+fix the issue where logs and info are not removed in delete workspace

 # P.S
 branch {{branch}}-cheng is my modifications on {{branch}} which makes it runable on my machine